fead1/DICNet-corr-unsupervised-learning-/README.md

 - Pretrained model(with small displacement dataset):
 Link：https://pan.baidu.com/s/1bhTCOSXd119DtZOuUVOlkw
 Password：hcm4
-According the link given above to download the weights to the UHRNet folder to run the pre-trained model
+According the link given above to download the weights to the folder to run the pre-trained model
 - Dataset:
 ## Citation